davidmcclure/hilt-2016/course/neatline.md

   And, save this file to lock in the new settings.

 1. Last, we just need to run Omeka's web-based installer.
-Go to http://localhost:8888/omeka and fill out all of the required fields (Username, Password, Email, Administrator Email, and Site Title).
-Then, click the **Install** button, and, if all goes well, you'll see a page that says "Success!" with links to the public site and admin dashboard.
+Go to http://localhost:8888/omeka (on Windows, http://localhost/omeka) and fill out all of the required fields - Username, Password, Email, Administrator Email, and Site Title.
+If you see a notice saying that the "fileinfo" module isn't loaded, just ignore it.

+1. Click the **Install** button, and, if all goes well, you'll see a page that says "Success!" with links to the public site and admin dashboard.

 1. Click on "Admin Dashboard," which is where we'll need to be for the last step.